lifuguan/nwpu-CV-research-group/content/home/welcome.md

 <br>

-We are an academic research group focusing on **Artificial Intelligence** for Brain-inspired Visual Learning, Unmanned System and Mdeical Science.
+We are an academic research group focusing on **Artificial Intelligence** for Brain-inspired Visual Learning, Unmanned System and Medical Science.